 - If you were not speeding, the cop has mistakenly ticketed you.
+A Pittsburgh speeding ticket attorney can help you get this ticket removed.
 For instance, if your car was being tracked from the air during rush hour, and the officer looked away from your vehicle for some reason, he or she might have confused your car with someone else’s of a similar style and color, or even have lost sight of you altogether.

 - Improper calibration of the speed calculating device, especially VASCAR devices, may cause speeding charges to be dismissed.
 Pittsburgh’s VASCAR speed-tracking automation devices should be calibrated once at least every 2 months, radar guns once every year, and police car speedometers, used for following cars to track their speed, also must be calibrated once a year.
 If the automation does not get calibrated within the stipulated time period, it can cause errors that can’t stand up in court.

 - You have to be proven guilty beyond a reasonable doubt.
-The attorney you hire from our firm will examine in detail every part of the evidence against you to find where reasonable doubt exists.
+A speeding ticket lawyer at our Pittsburgh firm will examine in detail every part of the evidence against you to find where reasonable doubt exists.
 He or she will then attempt to prove it to the judge.

-If you receive a traffic ticket, you need a lawyer who will advocate for you through the entire process, work diligently to discredit evidence, and help you decide the best plan of action.
+If you receive a traffic ticket, you need a speeding ticket attorney in Pittsburgh who will advocate for you through the entire process, work diligently to discredit evidence, and help you decide the best plan of action.

 For more information about Pennsylvania Traffic Violation Law, including descriptions and definitions of traffic violations, you will find it in the Pennsylvania Code under Title 75.